pskgokul/project-help/readme.md

 * Compact pseudocode for key algorithms in the topic you chose

 * Appropriate paper and book references at the bottom of the document.
+Use APA style (see below).

 ## References